saddington/yen-handbook/2-job-openings.md

 - Knows how to communicate fluently in a fully distributed, async culture.
 - Knows how to engage directly (and enjoys it!) with users / community members to gather and qualify feedback into features.
 - Experience with Java, Python, C++ and/or other OO programming languages would be great.
-- Excellent knowledge of relational databases, SQL, and ORM technologies (JPA2, Hibernate).
 - Experience with AWS, Google Cloud, and other public cloud providers, container-ized deployments, Kubernetes, Docker, etc.
+- Knowledge of relational databases, SQL, and ORM technologies (JPA2, Hibernate) would be a plus (currently using MongoDB).
+- Experience with developing microservices & restful APIs a plus as we get ready for scale (we are currently a more monolithic, REST-ish for our `mvp`).

 **More Company Info:**